raspberrypilearning/networking-lessons/README.md

 - understand the hardware and software components that make up computer systems, and how they communicate with one another and with other systems

+The lessons use the Python programming language and therefore also address several programming aspects of the programme of study.

 [National Curriculum Computing Programmes of Study](https://www.gov.uk/government/publications/national-curriculum-in-england-computing-programmes-of-study/national-curriculum-in-england-computing-programmes-of-study#key-stage-3)

 ##Resources